programminghistorian/ph-submissions/lessons/r-basics-with-tabular-data.md

 This means that 532,000 people travelled on international flights in January 1950 and January 1960.

-2. Use the variables you just created to find the difference between air travellers in 1960 versus 1950:
+B. Use the variables you just created to find the difference between air travellers in 1960 versus 1950:

 ```
 > Jan1960-Jan1950